The Spieler: Plot

-Flash (Alan Hale) and Luke, also known as "Perfesser" McIntosh (Clyde Cook), are two fast-talking, light-fingered grifters who have long made their living working the midway of traveling carnivals, fleecing unsuspecting patrons with smooth patter and sleight-of-hand.
-Their fortunes shift when they learn that Cleo d'Alzelle (Renée Adorée), a spirited young woman who has just inherited her late father's carnival, is determined to run a clean operation and rid the midway of all crooks and racketeers.
+Flash and Luke, also known as "Perfesser" McIntosh, are two fast-talking, light-fingered grifters who have long made their living working the midway of traveling carnivals, fleecing unsuspecting patrons with smooth patter and sleight-of-hand.
+Their fortunes shift when they learn that Cleo d'Alzelle, a spirited young woman who has just inherited her late father's carnival, is determined to run a clean operation and rid the midway of all crooks and racketeers.

 Seeing an opportunity to blend in as reformed men, Flash and Luke arrive at the D’Alzelle carnival shortly after Cleo fires her spieler for stealing a purse.
 Flash presents himself as the "world’s champion spieler," praising her anti-theft policies and convincing her that he can help enforce them.
 He’s hired, and Luke takes on the job of tightrope walker.

-Soon, Luke witnesses Red Moon (Fred Kohler), the crooked and brutal concessions boss, murder the disgraced former spieler after the man threatens to expose Red’s graft unless Cleo reinstates him.
+Soon, Luke witnesses Red Moon, the crooked and brutal concessions boss, murder the disgraced former spieler after the man threatens to expose Red’s graft unless Cleo reinstates him.
 Luke confides in Flash, who confronts Red, only to realize they once served time together in a Seattle prison.
 Red reveals he has the town officials in his pocket and that Cleo’s honesty campaign actually creates perfect cover for racketeering.

 Flash narrowly avoids suspicion when Cleo nearly catches him lifting a wallet—he convinces her he was merely returning it to its owner.
 Although she rebuffs his early attempts at flirtation, Flash's genuine admiration for Cleo grows as he watches her manage the carnival with poise, confidence, and grace—including her performances as a high-diver.
 Their affection deepens into unspoken love, as the two begin sharing suppers after the shows.
 Luke, however, worries that Cleo discovering their criminal past could shatter everything.